pranav-maddali/Beat-The-House/README.md

       - an MAE of 10.69, <b> yet to determine the percentage the model was able to correctly predict O/U outcomes </b>

-progessing towards training a similar neural network on a similar number of games to predict if the spread is covered (both winner and cover)
+progressing towards training a neural network on a similar number of games to predict if the spread is covered (both winner and cover)

 ## Tools Used: